HardTech Forum

 Web / UI Design

-Since 2015, Vancouver Hardware Meetup has served as the city’s go-to quarterly gathering for hardware enthusiasts—a grassroots event series by MistyWest featuring panel discussions with local leaders across sectors like AgTech, Deep Tech, and CleanTech.
+Since 2015, Vancouver Hardware Meetup has served as the city’s go-to grassroots gathering for hardware enthusiasts—a series by MistyWest featuring panel discussions with local leaders across sectors like AgTech, Deep Tech, and CleanTech.
 It was casual, community-driven, and proudly niche.

 But in 2025, it was time to evolve.

-With a growing audience and broader ambition, Vancouver Hardware Meetup was rebranded as HardTech Forum—a name and identity that better reflects the global relevance and sophistication of the conversations happening on its stage.
-Unlike the original meetup’s hyperlocal feel, HardTech Forum signals a bold, outward-looking platform designed to connect emerging startups, investors, and industry leaders across tech hubs—from Vancouver to San Francisco to Seattle.
+Having reached over 1900 members, Vancouver Hardware Meetup’s audience and ambition grew broader, and thus was rebranded as HardTech Forum.
+Unlike the original meetup’s hyperlocal feel, HardTech Forum signals a bold, outward-looking platform designed to connect emerging startups, investors, and founders across different tech hubs like Vancouver, San Francisco and Seattle.

-My goal was to preserve the informal, community-first spirit of the original meetup while elevating the experience with a more cohesive and mature design system—one that reflects the Forum’s expanded scope and growing influence in the industry.
+My goal was to keep the community-first spirit of the original meetup while elevating it with a cohesive design system that reflects the Forum’s growing reach and influence.

 The visual identity draws from two of MistyWest’s core brand colours, creating a sense of continuity while establishing a distinct presence for HardTech Forum.
 This palette also extends to MistyWest’s other flagship program, the HardTech Awards, creating visual harmony across MistyWest’s different series.